Daniel Rosenthal (politician)

-Daniel Rosenthal (born June 6, 1991) is a Democratic member of the New York State Assembly, representing District 27 since 2017.
+Daniel Rosenthal (born June 4, 1991) is an American politician who was a Democratic member of the New York State Assembly, representing District 27 from 2017 to 2023.
 Rosenthal represents the central and eastern Queens neighborhoods of Kew Gardens Hills, Pomonok, Electchester, and College Point, and parts of Kew Gardens, Richmond Hill, Briarwood, Forest Hills, and Whitestone.
+On July 14, 2023, Rosenthal resigned to take a position at UJA-Federation of New York.

 Life and career

 Rosenthal is a graduate of Lander College in Queens, where he studied Political Science.
 Upon graduation, he began working as a Councilmanic Aide for New York City Councilman Rory Lancman for 6 years, serving as Lancman's District Director.
 Some of his accomplishments included pushing the city's Department of Design and Construction to finally complete the long-awaited Kew Gardens Hills Library, representing the district's interests on the Flushing Meadows Corona Park Community Advisory Board, and helping to secure increased sanitation services in Briarwood and Kew Gardens Hills.

 New York Assembly

 When Assemblymember Michael Simanowitz, who had served since 2011, died of cancer, a special election was called by New York Governor Andrew Cuomo for November 7, 2017.
 Rosenthal won the election unopposed, and was seated soon after.
 When he was sworn into office, he was the youngest serving member in the Assembly.